tomru/cram-luftdaten/README.md

 # How does it work

-* get the relevant CSVs from https://www.madavi.de/sensor/csvfiles.php
+* get the relevant CSVs from https://www.madavi.de/sensor/csvfiles.php **Only data after 2018-10-01 is supported, previous format not yet.
+PRs welcome**
 * delete all lines that you already have in your DB (you must keep the csv header line)
 * export settings as environment vars in case they differ from the defaults (INFLUXDB_HOST, INFLUXDB_PORT, INFLUXDB_DATABASE, SENSOR_ID)